hemanthkumar314/Connect2People/README.md

 ### Back End
 - **NodeJS**: Handles server-side logic, processes user requests, and interacts with the database.
-- **AppWrite**: Stores all data related to Users (userId, Username, and hasedPassword etc..),Posts (title, images, and prompts) and Saves.
+- **AppWrite Cloud**: Stores all data related to Users (userId, Username, and hasedPassword etc..),Posts (title, images, and prompts) and Saves.

 ## Getting Started